-Everyone knows great photos sell property.
-We also know it’s not easy taking them.
+Everyone knows great photos sell property, but we also know it’s not easy taking them.
 4 professionals share their real estate photography tips.

 Let’s be honest.
 First impressions count and buyers tend to equate poor photos with a shoddy property.
 So quality, eye-catching images are essential when it comes to selling your home.
 Let’s look at some real estate photography tips – including some handy insights from the professionals.